ItsHighNoon.us

 Airwaves (September 2020)

 Airwaves was also created for a game jam where the theme was "airborne".
-I started the jam off by generating textures at startup with math functions, as well as filling audio buffers with various waveforms.
+I started the jam off with the idea of generating all of my textures at startup with math functions, as well as filling audio buffers with various waveforms.
 Eventually, I created the sine wave texture, which gave me the idea for the game where you play as a radio wave.
-It didn't turn out to be a very fun concept, but it was the first game I ever published.
+It didn't turn out to be a very fun concept, but it was the first time I ever participated in a game jam.
 The game uses C++ with OpenGL via GLFW/glad.